About the NAEHCY Scholarship Program

 How many scholarships are awarded?

-There will be a minimum of two $1,500 scholarships awarded annually.
-The scholarship is a one-time award.
-Additional financial support may be available for scholars in subsequent years.
+There will be a minimum of two $2,000 scholarships awarded annually.
+While the scholarship is a one-time award, additional financial support may be available for scholars in subsequent years

 How may the NAEHCY scholarship be used?

-Upon submission of evidence that you have enrolled in a post secondary program, the scholarship will be provided and may be used to help defray the costs of college tuition, fees, books, prep courses, or other educational expenses.
+Upon submission of evidence that a Scholar has enrolled in a post secondary program, the scholarship will be provided and may be used to help defray the costs of college tuition, fees, books, prep courses, or other educational expenses.

 How many scholarships have been awarded in the past?

-To date, the program has awarded scholarships to more than 250 recipients.
+To date, NAEHCY has awarded scholarships to more than 280 recipients.

 When will the scholarships be awarded?

-The scholarships will be awarded on Sunday, November 15, 2015, at the National Association for the Education of Homeless Children and Youth Conference in Phoenix, Arizona.
+The scholarships will be awarded on Sunday, October 30, 2016, at the National Association for the Education of Homeless Children and Youth conference in Orlando, Florida.
+Scholarship winners receive an all-expense paid trip to the conference to receive their awards.
+While attendance at the conference is not mandatory, it is strongly encouraged.

 Who is eligible for the scholarship?